 In conclusion, we developed the first method for the reductive arylation of nitroarenes with chloroarenes.
 This method relies on a new dimerization-arylation-fragmentation mechanism that avoids deleterious overreduction of reduced nitrogenous intermediates.
 N-arylation of the typically inert azoarene intermediate is unlocked by the reducing conditions.
 Diarylation of the N=N bond of the azoarene activates it towards reductive cleavage.
-This approach yields a method distinct from other reductive arylations of nitroarenes, avoiding the limitations inherent to the use of organometallic reagents or aryl radicals.
-As a result, the reaction tolerates a range of synthetically relevant functionalities, steric crowding, and heterocyclic cores.
+The resulting reaction tolerates a range of synthetically relevant functionalities, steric crowding, and heterocyclic cores.
 We expect that the mechanistic results in this study will provide a basis for rapid development of this new approach to diarylamines.